 The Revised Uniform Fiduciary Access to Digital Assets Act (RUFADAA), passed in 2015, has been adopted by most states.
 It governs access to a person's online accounts when the account owner dies or loses the ability to manage the account.
 A fiduciary is a person appointed to manage another person’s property.
 Examples include an executor of a decedent’s estate, trustee, conservator, or agent under a power of attorney.
 RUFADAA extends the power of a fiduciary to include management of digital assets like computer files, web domains, and virtual currency, but restricts a fiduciary’s access to electronic communications such as email, text messages, and social media accounts unless the original user consented to fiduciary access in a will, trust, power of attorney, or other record.

-Digital assets often have two main components: a license and a property right interest.
+Digital assets often have two components: a license and a property right interest.
 Licenses have no ownership interest and cannot be inherited, and most cannot be transferred to a new owner.
 Your email account probably involves a license from the service provider to access the email system in accordance with terms of their service agreement.
 You typically retain a property interest over the emails in the inbox.
 You can transfer the emails, but you cannot transfer the right to access the account.

 Some items you might believe to be digital assets are solely licenses, such as iTunes and Amazon Kindle accounts.
 The licensed copy of the downloaded music or books is not your property.
 Instead, you have purchased an indefinite license to use one copy of the file.